 Personalization and customization of email messages is accomplished using the special Template Tags, as well as Template Logic statements.
-This allows you to target your customers, using a single template to send different content to each subscriber.
+This allows you to target your customers, using a single template to send different content to each contact.

 - Set and Print Data

-- Subscriber and Subscriber Custom Data
+- Contact and Contact Custom Data

 - List and Campaign Data